TBD54566975/web5-spec/README.md

 | Publishing API Reference Docs | ❌          | ✅      | ❌    | ❌     |
 | Publish Example Feature Usage | ❌          | ✅      | ❌    | ❌     |

+* GitHub Actions should run in secured runners
 * Ideally the above table should be represented by a "Software Catalog" with all of our SDK statuses in real time.
   * The dashboard would be consuming the data sources (GitHub, CodeCov, Snyk, Npm and other registries etc.)
   * Tools like Grafana, Backstage, or even Jenkins (weather flag) could aggregate them